Nonviolent Crisis Intervention Training Nova Scotia: What Foster Parents Need to Know

 Why NCI Matters for the Families You Foster

-Nova Scotia has 766 children in the Minister's care, and a disproportionate number of them are older youth and teenagers — the age group most underserved by the current foster home supply.
-Children aged 11 to 16 are specifically flagged as a priority need by MFCS recruiters.
+As of March 31, 2025, Nova Scotia reported 766 children in the Minister's care.
+Children aged 11 to 16 are specifically flagged as an underserved group by MFCS recruiters.

 Older children in care are also more likely to have experienced cumulative trauma and to exhibit crisis behaviour in ways that younger children do not.
 NCI training does not make these situations easy, but it gives you a framework to respond safely rather than reactively.
 Caregivers who have the training report feeling significantly more confident in the first months of a new placement.